millerthegorilla/artisan_scripts/README.md

 They are designed to run on a newly installed system, in my case a raspberry pi running Fedora IOT.

 Before running the scripts, download them into a directory in your home folder, and git clone the django_artisan code into a directory.

 Then, as root, run create_directories.sh.

-When the directories have been made, and before any other scripts are run, the two env files need to be copied to their locations and completed.
-The file scripts_env should be named .env and placed in the same directory as the scripts, and completed.
-The file settings_env should be named .env and placed in the same directory as settings.py -> /etc/opt/${PROJECT_NAME}/settings

-Chmod the .env files as restrictively as possible.
+This will create the directories necessary for the volume mounts from the containers which use them.

+When the directories have been made, the create_directories script edits and reloads sysctl to lower the available port numbers to 80.
+Be aware that this can be a ***SECURITY ISSUE***.
+As long as you manage your firewall sensibly it should be ok.

-When that is finished, as a standard user, run initial_provision.sh, and this will pull the container images, and then scripts will be called to make the pod, the containers, and add the necessary files to those containers, building a custom container for django along the way.
+When create_directories is finished, as a standard user, run initial_provision.sh, and this will pull the container images, and build a custom container for django.
+This process can take a while.

-Because the django container has volume mounts it is necessary to recreate a directory structure on the host machine, that can be referenced by the scripts run_django_cont, and run_swag_cont.
-However, I have made a script to be run as root, that creates the directory structure: create_directories.sh
+The script initial_provision.sh calls the script create_all.sh, which will do the rest of the work.
+It calls the script get_variables.sh to read input to complete the settings variable to run your project.

+If at any point the scripts fail or you break out of them, you can run the script cleanup.sh to remove the containers and to reset the script environment to the beginning.
+Assuming you answer no to the questions about images, code, and logs, you only need to run create_all.sh to begin the process of installation again.
+To clean up completely, run the create_all.sh, answer yes to code removal, and to image removal, and to log removal, and then, as root, delete the directories listed at the end of running the cleanup.sh script.

-The directory structure on the host machine is: for settings.py and gunicorn.conf.py :
+The directory structure on the host machine is:

+for settings.py and gunicorn.conf.py :
     settings files -> /etc/opt/$PROJECT_NAME/settings/
 for static files there is symlink to django code/static and django code/media inthe following location which is referenced by the nginx set up in the swag container which volume mounts static_files: